anaseto/goal/README.md

   [BQN](https://mlochbaum.github.io/BQN/index.html).
 For example, group, classify, shifts, windows, find (index of) and ocurrence count take after BQN's semantics.
-Multi-dimensional versions, when present in BQN, have been left out, though, as goal has only free-form arrays, like K.  Some primitives use words instead of symbols (like ocount for occurrence count).
+Multi-dimensional versions, when present in BQN, have been left out, though, as Goal has only free-form arrays, like K.  Some primitives use words instead of symbols (like ocount for occurrence count).
 * Unlike in typical array languages, strings are atoms, and common string handling functions (like index, substr or trim) have been integrated into the